 In addition to this, you will have to pay the immigration fees at a Mexican bank (e.g. Bancomer).
 Make two copies of the payment receipt and attach them to your paperwork along with photos (tamaño infantil – child size).

 After some weeks, you will receive an email from the INM approving your application.
 The length of time varies from one city to the other.
-Then, you will have to schedule an appointment at INM to provide fingerprints and signatures.
-Finally, some days after this appointment you will be able to pick up your resident card.
+Then, you will have to schedule an appointment at INM to provide fingerprints and signatures, and recieve your resident card.

 Always remember to bring your passport with you when you visit the INM.